 Portugal’s NHR (non-habitual resident) tax regime has prompted many foreigners to move to Portugal from the USA and other countries.
 It allows them to benefit from special tax breaks while enjoying the country’s affordable lifestyle, scenic views, delicious food, warm climate, and friendly people.

 But what is the NHR program, what are its advantages, and how can expats and retirees apply for it?
 Let’s find out!

-The scheme minimizes the tax burden of foreigners living in Portugal by providing tax exemptions, and a flat rate of just 20% on any income earned (both abroad and in Portugal).
+The scheme minimizes the tax burden of foreigners to live in Portugal by providing tax exemptions, and a flat rate of just 20% on any income earned (both abroad and in Portugal).
 However, NHR doesn’t help with getting legal residency in Portugal.
 Instead, it’s a tax status for foreigners already allowed to live in the country.

 The NHR tax regime is an excellent option to maximize your savings if you live and work in Portugal – here’s why: